Chitra Soundar is an internationally published author of over 60 books for children.

 Her books have been published in the UK, US, India & Singapore and translated into Chinese, German, French, Japanese and Thai.

-Before the pandemic, Chitra traveled across the world to visit schools, run creative writing workshops and share her stories in literary festivals.
+Chitra travels across the world to visit schools, run creative writing workshops and share her stories in literary festivals.

 In 2019, she was invited to talk at the Hay Festival, Emirates Lit Festival, Texas Book Festival, Oxford Book Festival amongst others.